Eveldee/Nobeta-Guides/Any% NMG/README.md

 Continue to run until the stairs, from there you can jump onto an arch on the right to climb the next stairs faster.
 Go up the stairs until you're close to the top, turn around and jump on the platform in front.
 Walk to recover some stamina.
 During this time, you can kill the sniper in front of you, continue to walk a bit and then kill another sniper on the right (he will do repeated movements from left to right in the same spot).
 When you have recovered your stamina, go back to running towards the last part.
 Jump over the trap pressure plate after the circular room, and continue upstairs.
 If a sniper aims at you there, sidestep to dodge.
 Try to optimize your stamina to reach the cutscene before running out of it, bonus point if you can trigger the cutscene using the trip animation.

+> [!Tip]
+>
+> There is an alternative path instead of climbing the stairs on the right by using a ledge in front to directly jump up.
+It is a bit risky and saves only around a second and a half.
+Melon is known for being quite good at it with optimal stamina usage, [here is a video example of him doing it](https://www.youtube.com/watch?v=0qdisBSxj8c)

 Skip the triple cutscene.

 ### [Vanessa Start](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=1142)

 After the cutscenes, run past the statue, go up the stairs and follow the corridor on the left.
 Run until you're in melee range of the first sniper in the room, headshot him.
 Run towards the stairs on the right, shoot the sniper on the right while running and stop at the stair landing.
 Go up the stairs while walking to recover your stamina, then jump to the left after reaching around 70% of stamina.
 Run towards the next stairs go up while sidestepping to dodge the different attacks that may come to you.
 Run towards Vanessa to trigger a cutscene.

+> [!Tip]
+>
+> An alternative path for the castle part to Vanessa is to just skip the enemies if you don't need the souls.
+That works perfectly if you can manage Nonota with lower Intelligence stats.
+You can see the full section [there](https://youtu.be/SBDBd1IsGO8?si=iM_r_GWqFLgsRSrF&t=1099)

 ### [Vanessa](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=1194)